moxley/lwcsv/README.md

 Features NOT implemented:
 * Quoted fields
-* Character encodings other than 8-bit, and utf-8
+* Character encodings other than 8-bit or utf-8

 ## Installation
 Add to your Gemfile: